 - Severely pinched nerves

 Very rarely, manipulation of the neck may damage blood vessels or cause strokes.
 It is also very rare that manipulation may worsen a condition.
-But the screening process your chiropractor does at your first visit is meant to see if you might be at high risk for these problems.
-If you are, your chiropractor will not do neck manipulation.
+The screening process your chiropractor does at your first visit is meant to see if you might be at high risk for these problems.
+Make sure to discuss all of your symptoms and past medical history with the chiropractor.
+If you are at high risk, your chiropractor will not do neck manipulation.

 A stroke occurs when blood flow to a part of the brain stops.
 A stroke is sometimes called a "brain attack. " If blood flow is cut off for longer th...Read Article Now Book Mark Article